 Ovariohysterectomy or mastectomy is curative, although spontaneous remissions occur.
 Ovariohysterectomy is followed by regression of the glands and prevents recurrence.

-Last full review/revision July 2011 by Mushtaq A. Memon, BVSc, MS, PhD, DACT
+Last full review/revision November 2013 by Mushtaq A. Memon, BVSc, PhD, DACT